 Persons possessing PhD/MD/MS/MDS or equivalent degree or having 3 years of research, teaching and design and development experience after MVSc/MPharm/ME/MTech with at least one research paper in Science Citation Indexed (SCI) journal will be eligible to apply for RA.

 38. AGE LIMIT

 The upper age limit for applying for award of RA shall be 35 years.
-The upper age limit is relaxable upto 5 years in the case of applicants belonging to scheduled castes/tribes, women, physically handicapped and OBC candidates.
+The upper age limit is relaxable upto 5 years in the case of applicants belonging to scheduled castes/scheduled tribes/OBC, physically handicapped and women applicants.

 39. APPLICATION PROCEDURE